Generation Joshua: Founding

 Generation Joshua, also known as GenJ, was founded in December 2003 as a web-based program by its parent organization, the Home School Legal Defense Association (HSLDA).
 The HSLDA is a non-profit 501(c)4 organization primarily composed of Christian fundamentalists who homeschool their children, although it is open to students who attend traditional schools.
 The HSLDA was founded by attorneys Mike Smith and author Michael Farris, a protégé of Tim LaHaye and founder of Patrick Henry College (PHC) where GenJ is headquartered.
 The group's name comes from the Biblical story of Joshua, who succeeded Moses as leader of the Israelites when they conquered Canaan.

-Generation Joshua is headquartered on the campus of Patrick Henry College.
+Generation Joshua was headquartered on the campus of Patrick Henry College.

 In February 2004, Farris sent letters to HSLDA families encouraging them to enroll their children into GenJ, describing it as a hands-on program that would offer civic lessons, help conservative candidates win elections, and encourage conservative church members to vote.
 PHC and GenJ share the same philosophy of fueling "a vision in young people to help America return to her Judeo-Christian foundations" which includes involving young people in conservative politics.
 GenJ was founded after PHC students campaigned during local and state elections in Virginia, including Mark Earley's unsuccessful bid in the gubernatorial race.
 When GenJ was launched, Farris said, "We believe that some day homeschooled young people will help reverse Roe v.
 Wade [and] stop same-sex marriage" and "Home-school teens could become one of the most powerful forces in American politics, rivaling the labor unions in effectiveness."

 The primary goal in founding GenJ was to send thousands of homeschooled teenagers to campaign in tightly-contested political races across the country.
 The groups, called Student Action Teams, are composed of 25 to 200 youths and campaign for candidates who support homeschooling, the anti-abortion movement, and other socially conservative issues.
 One of the first campaigns GenJ assisted with was for a 2004 Republican primary candidate in North Carolina's 5th congressional district.
 Although their candidate was unsuccessful, then-director Ned Ryun, who worked as a speechwriter for President George W. Bush, said, "This is the first real attempt to get them organized in a cohesive effort in the right direction" and "It's no secret that homeschoolers are excellent grass-roots workers."
 Ryun also stated GenJ would be active in the upcoming national elections.
 GenJ coordinated with Republican Party officials that year, spending around $60,000 on the hundreds of homeschooled kids that acted as campaign volunteers.